jeonpark94/whoareyou/README.md

 ## Overview

-Welcome to **Who are you?**!
-This is a personal project created in Java, designed as a mini text-based role-playing game (RPG).
+Welcome to **Who are you?** This is a personal project created in Java, designed as a mini text-based role-playing game (RPG).
 The game features a classic RPG experience where players can interact with a  storyline, explore different paths, and be rewarded with a personality type reading at the end.

 This project is a part of my portfolio and represents the beginning of my journey into game development.
 The aim is to showcase my skills in Java programming, object-oriented design, and problem-solving through game development.